caseybarajas/HakPak/README.md

 ## 🌟 Overview

-hakpak is an all-in-one portable penetration testing platform that combines the software capabilities of a Raspberry Pi 4 running Kali Linux with the hardware interaction features of a Flipper Zero, all in a compact, battery-powered package controllable via a web interface.
+HakPak is an all-in-one portable penetration testing platform that combines the software capabilities of a Raspberry Pi 4 running Kali Linux with the hardware interaction features of a Flipper Zero, all in a compact, battery-powered package controllable via a web interface.

 ![HakPak Device](https://placeholder-for-hakpak-image.com/hakpak.jpg)

-Designed for security professionals and ethical hackers, hakpak provides a comprehensive toolkit for both wireless and physical penetration testing in a discreet, backpack-friendly form factor.
+Designed for security professionals and ethical hackers, HakPak provides a comprehensive toolkit for both wireless and physical penetration testing in a discreet, backpack-friendly form factor.

 ## ✨ Features